MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/create-auto-number-attributes.md

 ---
-title: "Create auto-number-attributes (Developer Guide for Dynamics 365 for Customer Engagement apps) | MicrosoftDocs)"
+title: "Create auto-number-attributes (Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs)"
 description: "Learn about creating auto-number attribute in the same way you create a string attribute using the StringAttributeMetadata class except that you use the new AutoNumberFormat property.
 Use the AutoNumberFormat property to define a pattern that includes sequential numbers and random strings by composing placeholders, which indicates the length and type of values that are generated."
 keywords: Auto-number attributes
 ms.date: 06/13/2018